 Referencing the use of data from the National Educational Panel Study (NEPS) is essential for a good scientific practice as well as for revealing the scientific value of this study.
 The following citation rules apply to all publications based on NEPS data of Starting Cohort 6.

-It is obligatory to acknowledge the NEPS study in general and to indicate the utilized data version by including a phrase like this in your publication:
+It is obligatory to acknowledge the NEPS study in general and to indicate the utilized data version by citing the data version (DOI) as follows: